Believe it or not my lovely new hubby was not immediately sold when I first floated the idea of honeymooning in the Maldives.

 We also enjoyed a wonderful meal at the resort’s Aqua Restaurant, which has private pavilions over the water at the opposite end of the island from our villa.
 Here we caught the last purple rays of the sun as we sampled the local seafood and Asian-inspired dishes.

 Most nights we found ourselves wanting to return to our villa and simply watch the stars but one night during our stay the hotel held their outdoor cinema in the sand at Latitude Beach.
-The set up looked like a scene out of a movie itself as couples snuggled in low couches, candles flickered and wait staff served cocktails directly to the sandy seats.
+The set up itself looked like a scene out of a movie as couples snuggled in low couches, candles flickered and wait staff served cocktails directly to the sandy seats.
 I can’t even remember what the movie was because I was so taken by the backdrop – the night sky, the ocean, the moonlight.
-For the ultimate romantics the hotel can arrange a private moonlight cinema experience – I can only imagine how special that would be.
+For ultimate romance the hotel can arrange a private moonlight cinema experience – I can only imagine how special that would be.

 The last night of our stay we came back to the villa to find a wonderful surprise in the bathroom.
 Housekeeping had filled the sunken marble bathtub with bubbles and petals and left a beautiful message on the bed too.

 We threw open the doors to let in the night air, which mingled with the incense the housekeeper had lit, and had a long soak whilst listening to the ocean.
-I believe they call this honeymoon bliss!
+I believe they call this honeymoon heaven!

 All activities mentioned above can be booked via the team at Coco Bodu Hithi – either at reception or via your Lifestyle Host if staying in a Coco Residence.
 Check out the weekly newsletter for timetables, pricing and special offers.

 I was a guest of Coco Collection although we arranged and paid for some of the activities mentioned above – including that incredible honeymooners spa package.
 For more information about Coco Bodu Hithi check out my previous post or visit their website.